zhinst/zhinst-labber/docs/source/features/waveforms.rst

 The following scenarios are the most useful ones (but all combinations are possible):

-1. Route two real Waveforms to a single device waveform channel.
+1. Route two real waveforms to a single device waveform channel.
 The two input signals are routed to ``Wave 1 - Signal`` and ``Wave 2 - Signal`` and the ``Interleaved - Signal`` is routed to the awg waveform quantity (e.g.
    ``AWG - Waveforms - 0 - Wave``).
 (The marker array can also be specified if needed.)

-2. Route two real Waveforms to a complex waveform channel.
+2. Route two real waveforms to a complex waveform channel.
 The two input signals are routed to ``Wave 1 - Signal`` and ``Wave 2 - Signal``.
 The ``Complex - Signal`` combines these two into a complex waveform.
 The first wave is the real part and the second wave is the imaginary part.